October 1, 2024

 missing image missing image

-The obverse of the ninth token also has a draped and laureated bust of George III to the right, with no H on truncation.
+The obverse also has a draped and laureated bust of George III to the right, with no H on truncation.
 There are nine leaves in the wreath.
 The legend reads “JERSEY BANK 1813.”
 This die was also engraved by Halliday.
-The reverse is also the same as token number seven.
+The reverse is the same as the previous two tokens.

 George III within Wreath / Jersey, Guernsey and Alderney